5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Test the EFI using a FAT32 formatted USB Stick first
 - Copy over your existing SMBIOS Infos of create a new serial, MLB, etc. using GenSMBIOS (Catalina requires MacBookPro10,X; Big Sur needs MacBookPro11,X) and copy the Information to PlatformInfo > Generic.
 - The SSDT-PM.aml inside the ACPI Folder is for an i7 3630QM Processor.
 If you have a differnt CPU, disable it and create your own using ssdtPRGEN in Postinstall.
-You can drop the low frequency from 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
-Otherwise the System Crashes during boot.
+- If you use a different CPU enable the 2 Patches under "ACPI > delete" and save the config, so that the CPU runs full speed.
 - Wifi/Bluetooth:
     - Built-in Intel Wifi/Bluetooth Cards don't work.
 But you can have a look at OpenIntelWireless Kext: https://github.com/OpenIntelWireless/itlwm
     - 3rd Party cards require 1vyrain jailbreak to unlock the BIOS in order to disable WLAN Whitelist (unless the 3rd party card is whitelisted)